oscarhiggott/PyMatching/README.md

 ## Performance

-While all the functionality of PyMatching is available via the Python bindings, the core algorithms and data structures are implemented in C++, with the help of the [BlossomV](https://pub.ist.ac.at/~vnk/software.html) and [Boost Graph](https://www.boost.org/doc/libs/1_74_0/libs/graph/doc/index.html) libraries.
+While all the functionality of PyMatching is available via the Python bindings, the core algorithms and data structures are implemented in C++, with the help of the [Lemon](https://lemon.cs.elte.hu/trac/lemon) and [Boost Graph](https://www.boost.org/doc/libs/1_74_0/libs/graph/doc/index.html) libraries.
 PyMatching also uses a local variant of the MWPM decoder (explained in the Appendix of [this paper](https://arxiv.org/abs/2010.09626)) that has a runtime that is approximately linear, rather than quadratic, in the number of nodes.
 As a result, PyMatching is orders of magnitude faster than a standard pure Python [NetworkX](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.matching.max_weight_matching.html) implementation, as shown here for decoding the toric code under an independent noise model with p=0.05 and noiseless syndrome measurements:

 <img src="docs/_static/pymatching_vs_networkx.png" width="400">

-## Licensing of Blossom V dependency

-This package uses the Blossom V implementation of minimum weight perfect matching (downloaded from [here](https://pub.ist.ac.at/~vnk/software.html) upon installation).
-Please check the terms of its non-commercial research-only license carefully.
-Commercial licensing options for Blossom V are available [here](https://xip.uclb.com/i/software/BlossomV.html).

 ## Attribution

-When using PyMatching for research, you should cite the BlossomV dependency:
+When using PyMatching for research, please consider citing:

-        Vladimir Kolmogorov.
-"Blossom V: A new implementation of a minimum cost perfect matching algorithm."
-        In Mathematical Programming Computation (MPC), July 2009, 1(1):43-67.

-and please also consider citing:
 ```
 @misc{higgott2020pymatching,
   author = {Higgott, Oscar},